1. Corporate Information

 Dividend and Interest Income

-Dividend income from investments is recognized when the right to receive the dividend is established at the Balance Sheet date.
+Dividend income from investments is recognized when the right to receive the dividend is established, which is generally when shareholders approve the dividend.

 Interest income from a financial asset is recognised when it is probable that the economic benefits will flow to the Company and the amount of income can be measured reliably.
 Interest income is accrued on, time basis, by reference to the principal outstanding and at the effective interest rate applicable, which is the rate that exactly discounts estimated future cash receipts through the expected life of the financial asset to that asset's net carrying amount on initial recognition.